follow99/INISGNIB/README.md

 The Java folder contains the Java code which was using for the same propose.
 However those Java Code requires JRE has been installed on user's PC.
 To avoid the limitation

-Almost year later the Chrome extension has been made called as "inis lite".
+Almost year later the Chrome extension has been made called as "INIS GNIB lite".

 <a href="https://chrome.google.com/webstore/detail/inis-lite/jknfcjdggliplhgdhhcbkenlidkilnah">
 <img src="http://i68.tinypic.com/bhhmc7.png">